1. My brothers' messy stuff thrown all over the house.

 In my own home, my father taught us since we were kids to separate our trash into biodegradable and non-biodegradable (true!!!).
 The biodegradables are thrown into a pit at our backyard and the non-bios are either recycled, burnt or sold to junk buyer passerbys.

 Our beloved public servants, how do you feel when you go out of your house and greeted by the stench of trash at the corner of your street?
 Do you just look and drive past it?
-No concern at all?
+No concern at all?4.
+About my job as a Doctor to the Barrio in ARMM.

 I can probably write a whole novel about my job but let me start on how the DOH central office made us contractuals instead of having plantilla items which was enjoyed by senior DTTBs.
 Being on a contractual status bereft us of the benefits that we deserve including hazard pay in which we are fully entitled of.
 Our workload has no difference with that of our seniors, the only difference is that we are being treated unjustly by the agency which is supposed to take care of us considering that we are being fed to the lions in the geographically isolated areas in the country.